seriousme/openapi-schema-validator/README.md

 Sometimes a specification is composed of multiple files that each contain parts of the specification.
 The specification refers to these sub specifications using `external references`.
-Since references are based on URI's (so Identifier and Location as in URL's!) there needs to be a way to tell the validator how to resolve those references.
+Since references are based on URI's (so `Identifier` and not `Location` as in URL's!) there needs to be a way to tell the validator how to resolve those references.
 This is where this function comes in:

 E.g.: we have a main specification in `main-spec.yaml` containing: